hackerb9/vt340test/sixeltests/wp/README.md

 The line drawings provide the boxes for the menus and the "mosaic" font used for very low-resolution print preview.
-It makes WordPerfect look much better than it did with the ill-fitting VT220 font.
+It makes WordPerfect look snazzier than it did with the ill-fitting VT220 font.
 However, this font may not be the best idea.
-The VT340 can have only one soft font and it could use the builtin line drawings characters instead.
+The VT340 can have only one soft font and the menus could have simply used the builtin line drawings characters instead.
 Is it possible to convince WordPerfect to use DEC Graphics for boxes?

-If we can have our own softfont, how do we use it in wordperfect to define that it can show other characters in text, such as mathematical symbols?
-I presume `wpterm` has some method, but it is not obvious.
+If we can have our own softfont, how do we use it in wordperfect?
+We'd like it to show other characters in text, such as mathematical symbols. `wpterm` must have some solution.

 Note: WordPerfect already shows many mathematical symbols in the equation editor (hit the <kbd>LIST</kbd> (F11) key and use